• What is Copywriting?

 <sigh>

-So how can you take advantage of that yourself?
-You can set up surveys or quizzes on your website that people will want to interact with — and use those surveys and quizzes to gather their contact information.
+So, how can you take advantage of that yourself?
+You can set up surveys or quizzes on your website that people will want to interact with—and use those surveys and quizzes to gather their contact information.

 One of the most impressive software programs I’ve come across to let you generate quizzes and surveys is called Interact.
 (Full disclosure: they’ve given me free access to the program, but my review is entirely unbiased.)
-You can quickly create a quiz using one of their templates or by designing your own and end up with a high-quality, Buzzfeed-esque quiz that’s easy to publish on your site.
+You can quickly create a quiz using one of their templates or by designing your own and end up with a high-quality quiz that’s easy to publish on your site.

 I’ll go over a few more features in a second, but let’s talk about how you can use these.
-Remember that you want your quiz or survey to be relevant to your target audience: Prospective clients.
+Remember that you want your quiz or survey to be relevant to your target audience: prospective clients.
 Your quiz needs to reveal information to them that they want to know, but it also needs to relate to your end goal of getting them as clients.
 Your quiz topics could include things like:

 • Does Your Website Copy Need Upgrading?